-I view all of my clients as 'people first' with a unique experience and emotional world.
-I have experience of and pay attention to issues arising from people's race, age, disability, religion or sexuality all of which I believe, shape who we are and how we see and experience the world.
+I view all of my clients as 'people first' with a unique experience and psychological world.
+I pay particular attention to issues arising from difference in its many forms, including race, age, disability, religion or sexuality all of which I believe, shape who we are and how we view and experience the world around us.

 Training, qualifications & experience

 Qualified Integrative / Person Centred Counsellor/Psychotherapist (MBACP Reg) since 1996.